Wesley Correira: Career

 Cabbage was scheduled to fight Ruben Villareal at Strikeforce: Tank vs. Buentello in Fresno, California on October 7, 2006, but withdrew for medical reasons.
 Another bout that fell through was a proposed fight with Tengiz Tedoradze at Cage Rage 19: Fearless in London, England on December 9, 2006.

 He lost to Antônio Silva by first-round TKO in the co-main event of EliteXC: Destiny in Southaven, Mississippi on February 10, 2007.
 After surviving an early onslaught of ground-and-pound, Correira made his way back to his feet but was floored with a flying knee and followed up on with punches.
 This loss effectively resigned Correira to journeyman status.

 His anticipated Cage Rage debut was moved back to Cage Rage 22: Hard As Hell on July 14, 2007, where he was set to face James Thompson but once again it fell through as he was replaced by Neil Grove.

 Wesley Correira made his second foray into the kickboxing ring at the K-1 World Grand Prix 2008 in Hawaii on August 9, 2008, where a rematch with Eric Esch awaited him at the quarter-final stage.
 He spent four months practicing Muay Thai in Bangkok, Thailand before the tournament and his training paid off as he finished Butterbean with a high kick in round two to secure a place in the semis.
 There, he was initially set to face Mighty Mo but he was injured and replaced by Randy Kim.
 Correira's inability to check kicks was once again his downfall as he was knocked down twice and stopped with kicks to the lead leg in the second round.

 Although this would be his last appearance in a ring or cage for almost five years, a match with Lion's Den fighter Buddy Roberts was penciled in for February 13, 2009, on a WarGods/Ken Shamrock Productions co-promoted event, Valentine's Day Massacre.
 Correira backed out of the fight an hour beforehand after he learned the promotion would be cutting his fight purse in half to cover last-minute costs for his state-required medical tests.
 Further controversy arose when he tested positive for marijuana in a pre-fight drug test.
-While anyone with above 50 ng/mL of the drug in their system is considered "a truely [sic] active user", Cabbage registered a staggering 700 ng/mL.
+While anyone with above 50 ng/mL of the drug in their system is considered "a truly [sic] active user", Cabbage registered a staggering 700 ng/mL.
 He was suspended for six months and fined $1,000 by the California State Athletic Commission.